 Approx: 22km, 7 - 8 hours, 770m ascent, 10m descent, camp altitude 3,610m.

 On this long day, the trail continues with lots of small ups and downs.
 After going uphill through the river valley, you enter the Jigme Dorji National Park.
 The valley finally narrows gradually to a mere path which descends to a meadow where a camp will be set up.
 From here, if weather permits, you will have the first great view of Mount Jomolhari.

 Approx: 19km, 5 - 6 hours, 480m ascent, camp altitude 4,080m.

-The day in Jangothang provides plenty of possibilities for day hikes with great views of lakes and snowcapped mountains such as Jomolhari and Jichu Drake.
+The day in Jangothang provides plenty of possibilities for day hikes with great views on lakes and snow capped mountains such as Jomolhari and Jichu Drake.
 There are good chances to spot some blue sheep on the upper slopes of the valley.
 Jangothang is a perfect environment for your acclimatization.
 Trek up to Tosoh or hike around the area.
 There are good short hiking trails in three directions.
-Jumolhari and its subsidiary mountain chains lie directly west, Jichu Drake to the north, and a number of unclimbed peaks to the east.
+Jumolhari and its subsidiary mountain chains that lie directly west, Jichu Drake to the north and a number of unclimbed peaks to the east.

 Approx: 16km, 6 - 7 hours, 810m ascent, 1,090m descent, camp altitude 3,800m)